- Admission requirements

 - Applicants can enhance their chance for an admission offer by having all application materials in by the deadline and then demonstrating clear and compelling responses to the interview questions in the group interviews.

 - When considering applicants, we pay careful attention to previous work experience, academic background, scholarship, emotional maturity, interpersonal skills and commitment to the counseling profession as demonstrated through your application materials and interview responses.

 - Previous experience working with children and adolescents and previous school experience is heavily weighted in the admission process as well.
 You are also advised to visit with several school counselors prior to admission to verify that this profession is a good fit for you and to be able to show a genuine interest in the field.

-- If the occasion arises in which we do not have enough applicants to fill spaces after the March 1st deadline, we then conduct a second round of interviews in the summer, generally in July.
+- If the occasion arises in which we do not have enough applicants to fill spaces after the February 1st deadline, we then conduct a second round of interviews in late spring.

 Wait list Information